Accelerated Aging Package Testing

-The accelerated aging packaging test is the process of introducing temperature and humidity to expedite the deterioration of materials.
+The accelerated aging integrity and shelf-life packaging test is the process of introducing temperature and humidity to expedite the deterioration of materials.
 An increase in ambient temperature escalates the chemical reaction of materials, causing a breakdown.
-Accelerated aging

 The Arrhenius Equation

+The Arrhenius Equation is a calculation behind the deterioration of a material.
 The chemical reaction rate of deterioration doubles for every 10 degrees Celsius increase in temperature.
-The calculation behind the deterioration is called the Arrhenius equation.
 In physical chemistry, the Arrhenius equation is a formula for the temperature dependence of reaction rates.

 Using the Arrhenius equation, a sterile barrier package system that is exposed to 55 degrees Celsius for 40 days will have similar characteristics as a sterile barrier package system that has experienced one-year of real-time aging.

 The Arrhenius equation does have an upper limit of the temperature of 60 degrees Celsius.
-An increase above that will can deliver inaccurate results.
+An increase above this temperature may deliver inaccurate results.